-The Women's Diagnostic Center at Meadville Medical Center (MMC) offers
+The Women's Diagnostic Center at One Vernon Place offers cutting-edge

-cutting-edge digital mammography and associated technologies.
-This advanced
+digital mammography and associated technologies.
+This advanced screening

-screening tool aids in the early detection and treatment of breast cancer.
+tool aids in the early detection and treatment of breast cancer.
+The Center,

-The Center, located at our Liberty Street facility, incorporates two digital
+located at our Vernon Place facility, incorporates two digital mammography

-mammography units, a breast biopsy room, breast ultrasound equipment,
+units, a breast biopsy room, breast ultrasound equipment, and bone density

-Women who undergo routine mammograms at MMC have the latest diagnostic
+Women who undergo routine mammograms at Vernon Place have the latest diagnostic

 technology available.
 MMC's Women's Diagnostic Center features